IrinaM21/LoRADemo/README.md

 # LoRADemo
-Notebook with demonstration of LoRA fine-tuning with Hugging Face for sequence classification.
-Results, checkpoints, data included
+Small demo of LoRA fine-tuning with Hugging Face for sequence classification.
+Results, checkpoints, data included.
+Detailed explanation in notebook.